ReviewsMotherboardsGIGABYTE X670E AORUS MASTER Motherboard Review

 GIGABYTE X670E AORUS MASTER

-Taking a glance at the motherboard, we have a black color PCB with gray stenciling.
-The heatsinks have a gray color tone though the picture is showing them to be silverish.
-The I/O cover has A-RGB elements and the chipset cover also feature the A-RGB element.
+Taking a glance at the motherboard, we see a black PCB with gray stenciling.
+The heatsinks have a gray color tone, though the picture shows them to be silverish.
+The I/O cover has A-RGB elements and the chipset cover also features the A-RGB element.
 So, the RGB Fusion 2.0 is in play for the user on this motherboard.
-One key note from a quick look is the beefy cooling solution on the VRMs and the Gen5 M.2 port.
-The rest of the three M.2 ports are covered.
-The complete chipset area is also covered.
-This gives the motherboard a clean and elegant look.

-CPU Socket, Heatsink, VRM, and Power Delivery
+CPU Socket, Heatsink, VRM, And Power Delivery

 The X670E AORUS MASTER motherboard features a new socket from AMD named AM5.
 It is named as LGA 1718 as AMD has resorted to Land Grid Array (LGA).
 The previous generation of Ryzen series CPUs is not compatible with this socket.
 This is a flip-chip design supporting new 7000 series CPUs and DDR5 memory modules.
 There is a protective cover over the socket area.